Esseh12/webDevelopmentProjects/README.md

----

 # Web Development Learning Repository

 This repository contains materials and projects related to my journey in learning web development.
 Below is an overview of the contents:

 ## Contents

-1. **Tutorials:** This directory contains code snippets, exercises, and projects from various web development tutorials and courses I'm following.
+1. Tutorials: This directory contains code snippets, exercises, and projects from various web development tutorials and courses I'm following.

-2. **Projects:** This directory houses my personal web development projects, including websites, web applications, and experiments.
+2. Projects: This directory houses my personal web development projects, including websites, web applications, and experiments.

-3. **Resources:** Here, you'll find useful resources such as cheat sheets, documentation, articles, and reference materials related to web development technologies.
+3. Resources: Here, you'll find useful resources such as cheat sheets, documentation, articles, and reference materials related to web development technologies.

 ## Getting Started